girishmm/visual-analytics/README.md

  - expected: similar mechanics cluster together. kinda true as we see high up alone.
  - problems: couldn't find inverse of matrix, determinant is zero. probably due to high correlation. pca helps here. so pca, then lda works.
+ - showing mechanics on hover for comparision
+ - better: clicking multiple shows only common mechanics

 ![Scatter plot using LDA](img/scatter-plot.png)